-Keep in mind that you can enjoy many seasonal offerings at Disneyland without attending this event; for more info on what’s included with standard Disneyland park admission, please read our Ultimate Guide to Halloween Time at Disneyland.
+If those prices scare you, keep in mind that you can enjoy many seasonal offerings at Disneyland Resort without attending this event.
+For more info on what’s included with standard Disneyland and Disney California Adventure park admission, please read our Ultimate Guide to Halloween Time at Disneyland…

 We attended last year’s Mickey’s Halloween Party at Disneyland, and found the event to be much improved.
 For our thoughts on the event, plus photos, and strategy, please check out our Mickey’s Halloween Party at Disneyland Recap post.
 Continue reading this post for general info about the event, answers to FAQ, and more!

 The big addition to the Mickey’s Halloween Party at Disneyland last year was the Frightfully Fun Parade.
 This parade runs only during the hard ticket event, and is a really cool.
 If you’re on the fence about attending, this is a potential game-changer for the party, and we’ll have more on it below.
 Additionally, the Halloween Screams Fireworks and Ghost Galaxy will return, and the Headless Horseman (a popular feature of the Florida parties) made his debut at Mickey’s Halloween Party at Disneyland.

 Although I’ve already typed “Disneyland” several times (and probably will several more times for emphasis), this article is not about the Halloween Party in Florida.
 For that, see our Mickey’s Not So Scary Halloween Party Tips & Tricks post.
 The general public confuses Disneyland and Walt Disney World enough as it is, so I’m not sure who thought it was a good idea to have the names for these parties be so similar.
 To make matters worse, when the Florida party is advertised, it’s often shortened to Mickey’s Halloween Party…I guess because they want people to think it is So Scary?